andrew/ultimate-awesome/README.md

 - [awesome-3d-photography](https://github.com/wentianli/awesome-3d-photography) - A paper list of 3D photography and cinemagraph.
 - [awesome-dsdev](https://github.com/asiekierka/awesome-dsdev) - Resources for homebrew NDS development.
 - [awesome-nas](https://github.com/awesome-nas/awesome-nas) - A curated list of awesome NAS（Network Attached Storage）software and resources.
+- [awesome-osint](https://github.com/brandonhimpfen/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
+- [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-lol](https://github.com/danzek/awesome-lol) - Living off the Land (LOL) attack techniques, tools, and defender resources.
 - [awesome-feeds](https://github.com/DongjunLee/awesome-feeds) - A curated list of tech, machine learning, biz and etc. feeds.